armory/docs-cdaas/content/en/deployment/overview.md

 and stability.
 If the canary users experience positive results, the new version can be gradually rolled out to a wider audience.

-// Insert diagram illustrating a canary deployment

 For more details on Canary deployments and how to configure them, you can reference the [canary strategy documentation]({{< ref "deployment/strategies/canary" >}})

 #### The Blue-Green Strategy
 In a blue-green deployment, two identical environments, blue and green, are maintained.
 The blue environment represents the current production version, while the green environment represents the new version being deployed.
 The new version is deployed and tested in the green environment, and once validated, traffic is routed to green instead of blue.
 This strategy minimizes downtime and provides a quick rollback option if issues arise.

-// Insert diagram illustrating a blue-green deployment

 For more details on blue-green deployments and how to configure them, you can reference the [blue-green strategy documentation]({{< ref "deployment/strategies/blue-green" >}})